Piiveu/xacolang/pronunciation.md

 --|--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|--
 /a/|/b/|/k/|/d/|/ɛ/|/x/|/i/|/χ/|/l/|/m/|/n/|/ɔ/|/k/|/p/|/s/|/t/|/u/|/ʃ/|/t͡s/

-ō - it's a little bit longer vowel than "o"
+ō - it's a slightly longer vowel than "o"

-ā - it's a little bit longer vowel than "a"
+ā - it's a slightly longer vowel than "a"

-ē - it's a little bit longer vowel than "e"
+ē - it's a slightly longer vowel than "e"

-ī - it's a little bit longer vowel than "i"
+ī - it's a slightly longer vowel than "i"

-ū- it is a little bit longer vowel than "u"
+ū- it's a slightly longer vowel than "u"

 « ' » means a little pause in pronunciation of a word.